vimc/orderly-web/src/app/src/test/resources/spec/spec.md

 In addition

 * Query parameters that accept booleans are case insensitive and accept `true` and `false`.
+* Authentication is via tokens issues by the Montagu API

 Some files are directly copied over (with only whitespace changes) from `montagu-api`: